Logical effort: Delay in NAND and NOR gates

 The logical effort of a two-input NAND gate is calculated to be g = 4/3 because a NAND gate with input capacitance 4 can drive the same current as the inverter can, with input capacitance 3.
 Similarly, the logical effort of a two-input NOR gate can be found to be g = 5/3.
 Due to the lower logical effort, NAND gates are typically preferred to NOR gates.

 For larger gates, the logical effort is as follows:

-The normalised parasitic delay of NAND and NOR gates is equal to the number of inputs.
+The normalized parasitic delay of NAND and NOR gates is equal to the number of inputs.